klieret/collaborative-programming-github/slides.md

 **<mdi-crown class="text-red-400"/> Advanced**

-Do the same with the gh CLI.
+You can also fork using the gh CLI.

 ---